MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 Other applications that focuses on managing `git` repositories are also available (such as [GitKraken](https://www.gitkraken.com/) or [SourceTree](https://www.sourcetreeapp.com/))

-✔️ If you want to avoid the terminal, and have a nice UI well integrated with GitHub and really focusing on the `git` repository management
+✔️ If you want to avoid the terminal, and have a nice UI well integrated with GitHub, and really focusing on the `git` repository management

-✔️ Quite helpful when needing to visualize repositories with multiple branches
+✔️ Quite helpful when needing to visualize repositories with complex branching

 ❌ Add one more app just for `git` management